2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 • Compliance integration: Mantra is the first platform to obtain a DeFi VASP license issued by VARA, allowing it to legally operate a virtual asset exchange, brokerage, asset management, and investment services in Dubai, further consolidating the legitimacy of DeFi within a compliance framework.

-• Real-world impact: Collaborating with DAMAC Group to tokenize $1 billion worth of Dubai real estate, enhancing liquidity for high-value properties.
+• Real-world impact: Collaborating with DAMAC Group to tokenize $1 billion worth of real estate in Dubai, enhancing liquidity for high-value properties.

-• Developer-friendly: Provides SDKs and APIs for seamless integration of identity verification, asset custody, and cross-chain settlement.
+• Developer-friendly: Provides SDK and API for seamless integration of identity verification, asset custody, and cross-chain settlement.

 2024 RWA Technology Stack Review

-In summary, the tokenization technology stack for RWA in 2024 has achieved "three-layer decoupling," meaning the separation and collaborative development of the asset layer, protocol layer, and application layer.
+In summary, the tokenization technology stack for RWA in 2024 has achieved "three-layer decoupling," namely the separation and collaborative development of asset layer, protocol layer, and application layer.

 • Asset Layer

-ERC-3643 Standard: Widely used for compliant equity tokenization.
-This standard integrates identity management and transfer restrictions directly into the token smart contract, allowing issuers to perform investor qualification checks and KYC/AML checks on-chain, ensuring the compliance of token transactions.
+ERC-3643 standard: Widely used for compliant equity tokenization.
+This standard integrates identity management and transfer restrictions directly into the token smart contract, enabling issuers to perform investor qualification checks and KYC/AML checks on-chain, ensuring compliance in token transactions.

 • Protocol Layer

-Chainlink's oracle network has made significant progress in the coverage of RWA price data sources.
+Chainlink's oracle network has made significant progress in covering RWA price data sources.

 The Cross-Chain Interoperability Protocol (CCIP) supports seamless RWA cross-chain management, addressing inter-chain fragmentation issues and enhancing liquidity.